mmorys/Code2Prompt-CLI/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-Core CLI implementation is complete.
-Next focus is integrating with the actual code2prompt-rs library.
+Core CLI implementation is complete and code2prompt-rs integration is functional.
+Next focus is enhancing the integration with comprehensive testing and optimization.

 ## Recent Changes Made
 - ✅ Completed full CLI implementation with Click framework